Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 The first step in operationalizing the hybrid recommender's product suggestions is the creation of a predictive web service.
 Because Contoso Mart implemented their model in Azure Machine Learning Studio, they were able to generate the corresponding predictive web service with a single click.
 The web service's functionality can be tested using sample code, a web interface, or an Excel plug-in.

 Many retailer websites are created using common programming languages that support calling and parsing responses from web services.
 The web service's sample code snippet can be integrated into the existing website code to request a product recommendation each time a user loads a webpage, and incorporate that recommendation into the displayed page.
-To reduce lag and ensure variability in recommendations, some retailers request multiple recommendations for each active user and store these for quick access during future page rendering.
+To reduce lag and ensure variability in recommendations, some retailers request multiple recommendations for each active user and store these for quick reference during future page rendering.

 <a name="ab"></a>
 ### A/B and Multiworld Testing